VeyronSakai/dotfiles/README.md

 # dotfiles

-neovim setting was built with reference to https://github.com/LunarVim/Neovim-from-scratch .
+neovim was set up by forking and editing https://github.com/LunarVim/Neovim-from-scratch.